basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 * **High throughput, especially when writing an incoming stream of random items**

-    Because data being written to Bitcask doesn't need to be ordered on disk and because the log-structured design allows for minimal disk head movement during writes, write operations generally saturate I/O and disk bandwidth.
+    Write operations to Bitcask generally saturate I/O and disk bandwidth for two reasons: because (1) data that is written to Bitcask doesn't need to be ordered on disk, and (2) the log-structured design of Bitcask allows for minimal disk head movement during writes.

 * **Ability to handle datasets larger than RAM without degradation**

-    Because access to data in Bitcask involves direct lookup from an in-memory hash table, finding data on disk is very efficient, even when data sets are very large.
+    Access to data in Bitcask involves direct lookup from an in-memory hash table.
+This makes finding data very efficient, even when data setes are very large.

 * **Single seek to retrieve any value**